ReiKath26/ReiKath26/README.md

 👌🏻 I work with an amazing group of people during my time in the academy, being part of the iCU team.
 If you want to check out our work, like our folklore storytelling iOS based AR Game, Carita, you can go to our team repository here: https://github.com/iCUTeam (Do check out other members git as well if you would like!)

 🎮 I am an avid gamer, I have played different genre of game, but my overall go-to would be adventure based game.
+Would like to try to develop those kind of games as well

 ### Reach me on